se-edu/learningresources/contents/c++/rvalue.md

 Some advantages of Reference Semantics include:
 * Improved performance and scalability.
 By passing around pointers and references to the same object, functions can just use the values in that object directly without having to create an extra copy, thus overcoming the major flaw of Value Semantics.
 * Interactions between objects and functions.
-Since the same object can be referred to by the different pointers, they can modify the same address values in different areas of the program.
+Since the same object can be referred to by different pointers, its value can be modified in different areas of the program.

 However, Reference Semantics also comes with its own problems, such as:
 * Indeterminant behaviour.
 In a multi-threaded environment, since each thread will all be pointing to the same object, this will lead to unnecessary data races and indeterminant behaviour as they are modified concurrently in each thread.
 This in turn requires extra work to synchronize the values between objects, which also slows down the program.
 More details of this can be found in the resources [Java Concurrency](java/JavaConcurrency.md) and [Java Synchronization](java/JavaSynchronization.md).
-* Hardy to debug.
+* Harder to debug.
 If users are not careful, they may modify the values in the object using one pointer, which will then be reflected by another pointer to the same object in a different part of the program, which can confuse users as they may not know where and why the values are changing.
 A good example of this problem can be found in this [article](http://www.drdobbs.com/cpp/optimization-calling-by-value-or-by-refe/232400151).

 ## Move Semantics
 From the summary above, there are many benefits for using Value Semantics.
-However, it's one major flaw is that a copy of the object will always be created, which can computationally expensive if this object is of a large size.
+However, it's one major flaw is that a copy of the object will always be created, which can be computationally expensive if this object is of a large size.
 Reference Semantics may also not be preferred due to its different problems as discussed above.
 As such, in order to continue gaining the benefits Value Semantics have over Reference Semantics while overcoming it's major flaw, `C++11` introduced a new mode to users, Move Semantics.

 ### rvalue and lvalue references
 To understand how Move Semantics work in C++, it is important to distinguish between rvalue and lvalue references.